CivicActions/nebula/InitialUserInterview.md

 # Initial User Interview

-On Wednesday June 17th, we had a phone interivew with Martha Ogilvie, PhD, a health professional.
+On Wednesday June 17th, we had a phone interivew with Martha Ogilvie, PhD (Director, Intellectual Property Management, Office of Technology Development, University of Oklahoma Health Science Center).

 She actually reviewed our Trello board and stories.